ecmwf/IonBeam/docs/ionbeam-client/index.rst

 Writing an Exporter
 -------------------

-An exporter subscribes to dataset availability.
-The handler receives each event with a live Flight connection and streams the data itself — :ref:`dataset-schema:Reading Datasets` shows a complete handler, including how to read structure and semantics from the streamed schema:
+An exporter subscribes to dataset notifications.
+Its handler receives each event with a Flight connection and retrieves the referenced data. :ref:`dataset-schema:Reading Datasets` provides a complete handler, including schema and semantics access:

 .. code-block:: python